 Medications for diabetes may need to be adjusted before the test; talk to your healthcare provider for advice.

 Prior to the sigmoidoscopy, a nurse will ask questions to be sure that you understand the procedure and the reason it is planned.
 A doctor will review the procedure, including possible complications, and will ask you to sign a consent form.

-The procedure — Flexible sigmoidoscopy usually takes between five and fifteen minutes.
+The procedure — Flexible sigmoidoscopy usually takes between 5 and 15 minutes.
 It is performed while you lie on your left side with your legs bent like they would be if you were sitting in a chair.
 The sigmoidoscope, which is approximately the size of one finger, is inserted into the anus and advanced through the rectum, sigmoid colon, and descending colon (figure 1).
 The sigmoidoscope has a camera and a light source that permits the endoscopist to see the inside of the colon on a television monitor.